Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Introduction

 The DPP is not a mathematical oversight.
-By strictly following Bayes formula and probability theory, conclusions on the marginal posterior of $\eta$ from a full Bayes analysis are necessarily correct, with or without DPP, provided that both the prior and likelihood specifications are correct and the prior is proper.
-Practically however, DPP can lead to undesirable complications.
+Provided that both the prior and likelihood specifications are correct and the prior is proper, the Bayes calculation esures that conclusions based on the marginal posterior of $\eta$ are necessarily correct, whether or not DPP is present.
+Practically, however, DPP can lead to undesirable complications.
 For instance, in the example from \citet{xie2013incorporating}, should we trust the conclusion that the improvement $p_1 - p_0$ is over $20\%$ based on the marginal posterior of $\eta$?
 Many may choose to question the prior or the data model specifications.
-However, as we will see in late sections, the phenomenon is surprisingly ubiquitous in well-behaved Bayesian models.
-An added complication to this J\&J clinical trial is that the prior information of $(p_0, p_1)$ is not completely given -- we only have the marginal prior information on $p_0$ from a trial approved by FDA and $p_1 - p_0$ information from medical experts.
-It remains an open question how to use a Bayesian method to analyze this clinical trial while avoiding the DPP.
-Followup investigations, e.g.~\citet[Section 6.2]{xie2013confidence}, \citet{robert2013} and \citet{xie2013confidence_rejoinder}, suggest that the DPP is commonplace in multivariate Bayesian analysis.
-As long as point estimates (such as the mean or mode) computed from the prior, likelihood and posterior are not on the same line, there exists at least one linear margin on which the marginal posterior appears to be more extreme than both the prior and the data likelihood.
-This observation generated further discussions on whether it is necessary to require some alignment of the prior given the likelihood, which in turn raised questions and disagreement about whether data-dependent priors should be used.
+However, as we will see in later sections, the phenomenon is surprisingly ubiquitous in well-behaved Bayesian models.
+Subsequent discussions in~\citet[Section 6.2]{xie2013confidence}, \citet{robert2013} and \citet{xie2013confidence_rejoinder} suggest that the DPP is commonplace in multivariate Bayesian analysis.
+The observation generated further discussions on whether it is necessary to require some alignment of the prior given the likelihood, which in turn raised questions and disagreement about whether data-dependent priors should be used.